eddiepyang/sentimentizer/README.md

 ```

 ## Retrain model
-To setup environments and run the rnn example see instructions below:
+To update the model get the yelp [dataset](https://www.yelp.com/dataset), then run with the rnn training entry point:

 ```
-get the yelp dataset from https://www.yelp.com/dataset train
+train
 ```